miphale/webpack-simple-poc/readme.md

 This an 'I am bored and wanted to play around with javascript without going crazy' project.
 It's setup using bootstrap, vanilla router, handlebars.
 We are consuming the [countries rest api](https://restcountries.com)

 # Code guide
-1. wtpapi.js: This is where the calls to the countries api is made.
+1. wtpapi.js: This is where the calls to the countries api are made.
 I centralised the api calls just for control.
-It's geared to
 2. uihelper.js: all UI on the fly styling,form validations, formatting, etc are handled through here utilising handlebars helper register.
 3. index.js: page routing, api initialisation, template setup is handled here.